NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-4.9-RTM.md

 The `--interactive` argument is not being forwarded by the dotnet cli and results in the error `error: Missing value for option 'interactive'`

 #### Workaround
-No workaorund
+No workaround.

 ### LicenseAcceptanceWindow and LicenseFileWindow Accessibility issues - [#7452](https://github.com/NuGet/Home/issues/7452)

 #### Issue
-The license acceptance window and license file window have accessiblity issues with keyboard navigation and narration with screen reader and JAWS.
+The license acceptance window and license file window have accessibility issues with keyboard navigation and narration with screen reader and JAWS.

 #### Workaround
 No workaround.